Death flights: Argentina

-During the 1976–1983 Argentine Dirty War, many thousands of people disappeared, clandestinely kidnapped by groups acting for the dictatorship.
+During the 1976–1983 Argentine Dirty War, many thousands of people disappeared, having been clandestinely kidnapped by groups acting for the dictatorship.
 According to the National Commission on the Disappearance of Persons 8,961 persons disappeared between 1976 and 1983.
 Human rights groups in Argentina often cite a figure of 30,000 disappeared; Amnesty International estimates 20,000.
 Many were killed in death flights, a practice initiated by Admiral Luis María Mendía, usually after detention and torture.
 Typically they were drugged into a stupor, loaded into an aircraft, stripped, and dropped into the Río de la Plata or the Atlantic Ocean.

-According to the testimony of Adolfo Scilingo, a former Argentine naval officer convicted in Spain in 2005 for crimes against humanity under the doctrine of universal jurisdiction, there were 180–200 death flights during 1977 and 1978.
+According to the testimony of Adolfo Scilingo, a former Argentinian naval officer convicted in Spain in 2005 for crimes against humanity under the doctrine of universal jurisdiction, there were 180–200 death flights during 1977 and 1978.
 Scilingo confessed to participating in two such flights, during which 13 and 17 people were killed, respectively.
 Scilingo estimated that the Argentine Navy conducted the flights every Wednesday for two years, 1977 and 1978, killing 1,500 to 2,000 people.

 Victims were sometimes made to dance for joy in celebration of the freedom they were told awaited them.
 In an earlier 1996 interview, Scilingo said, "They were played lively music and made to dance for joy, because they were going to be transferred to the south. ...
 After that, they were told they had to be vaccinated due to the transfer, and they were injected with Pentothal.
 And shortly after, they became really drowsy, and from there we loaded them onto trucks and headed off for the airfield."
 At the time, Scilingo said that the Argentine Navy was "still hiding what happened during the Dirty War".